 - The COCP suppresses production of gonadotrophins and reduces menstrual blood loss by around 50%.
-It can improve dysmenorrhoea, lighten periods, regulate the cycle, improve premenstrual symptoms, reduce the risk of pelvic inflammatory disease and protect the ovaries and endometrium against cancer.
+It can improve dysmenorrhoea, lighten periods, regulate the cycle, improve premenstrual symptoms, reduce the risk of PID and protect the ovaries and endometrium against cancer.

-- Norethisterone is third-line therapy.
-Dose is 15 mg tds, from day 5 to 26 (or injected long-acting progestogens).
+- The dose is 15 mg daily, from day 5 to 26 (or injected long-acting progestogens).
 This can result in a significant reduction in menstrual blood loss, although women tend to find the treatment less acceptable than intrauterine levonorgestrel.
 This regimen of progestogen may have a role in the short-term treatment of menorrhagia.

 - However, there are very limited data regarding the use of progestogens and of oestrogens and progestogens in combination in the treatment of irregular menstrual bleeding associated with anovulation.
 There is still no consensus about which regimens are the most effective.

-- Consider 3-4 months of a gonadotrophin-releasing hormone (GnRH) analogue before hysterectomy or myomectomy where the uterus is enlarged or distorted by fibroids.
+In secondary care 3-4 months of a gonadotrophin-releasing hormone (GnRH) analogue may be offered before hysterectomy or myomectomy, where the uterus is enlarged or distorted by fibroids.
 It is also a reasonable choice of therapy if other methods are contra-indicated - but 'add-back' hormone therapy will be needed if continued for >6 months.

-- Endometrial ablation is the recommended first-line treatment if the uterus is <10 weeks of gestation on palpation.
-This involves removing the full thickness of the endometrium together with the superficial myometrium, and the basal glands thought to be the focus of endometrial growth.
+This is the recommended first-line treatment if the uterus is <10 weeks of gestation on palpation.
+It involves removing the full thickness of the endometrium together with the superficial myometrium, and the basal glands thought to be the focus of endometrial growth.
 It retains the uterus.

 - Endometrial ablation is contra-indicated in women with large fibroids or suspected malignancy and in those who have not completed their family.

-- If the uterus is >10-week size, and the woman wishes to retain her uterus, treatment options are uterine artery embolisation or hysteroscopic myomectomy.
+If the uterus is >10 weeks in size, and the woman wishes to retain her uterus, treatment options are uterine artery embolisation or hysteroscopic myomectomy.

-- If the patient does not wish to retain the uterus, then hysterectomy - first consider vaginal, then abdominal with conservation of ovaries, if appropriate.
+If the patient does not wish to retain the uterus, then treatment is with hysterectomy - first consider vaginal, then abdominal with conservation of ovaries, if appropriate.
 Healthy ovaries should not be removed.